aaron-is-the-best2114/Remote-Control-MAX7219/README.md

 4. **luma.led_matrix library** - This library is used to control the MAX7219 8x8 Matrix Display.
 You can install it using `pip3 install luma.led_matrix`.

 5. **SPI Interface on RPI** - Please ensure that the SPI interface is turned on in the raspberry pi configuration, either through the terminal or GUI.

+6. **Enjoy** - If you fallow the instructions upbove you shoudl be able to download the code and run it as normal, just be sure to fallow the schematic to wire everything correctly.